 Cast Iron Items: For pipes, engines, and stoves.

-Industrial Applications: Acts as a base material in cement and paint industries.
+Industrial Applications: Acts as a base material in the cement and paint industries.

-Odisha is the largest producer of iron ore in India, contributing more than 50% of the country’s total production.
+Odisha is India’s largest iron ore producer, contributing more than 50% of the country’s total production.
 The state is rich in high-grade iron ore reserves, such as hematite and magnetite, which are primarily mined in regions like Sundergarh, Mayurbhanj, and Kendujhar.
 These deposits make Odisha a key player in supporting India’s steel and manufacturing industries.
-The government and private entities extensively operate in these areas, ensuring a steady supply for domestic use and exports.
-For a visual representation, you can explore the iron ore mines in India map.
+Government and private entities extensively operate in these areas, ensuring a steady supply of domestic and export goods.

 The Distribution of iron ore in India is as follows:

-Odisha (formerly Orissa) is India’s largest producer of iron ore, contributing significantly to the country’s mining sector.
+Odisha (formerly Orissa) is India’s largest iron ore producer, contributing significantly to the country’s mining sector.
 Here’s a quick overview:

 Key Mining Regions: Keonjhar, Sundergarh, and Mayurbhanj districts are rich in high-grade iron ore deposits.